 VA Health Care offers qualified individuals up to 30 days per year of VA Respite Care.
 Co-payments may be required dependent on one's Priority Group.
 Also, under Veterans Directed Care as part of HCBS, a veteran can choose to allocate some of their budget on respite care services.

 Durable Medical Equipment, also called DME or Home Medical Equipment, refers to long lasting and reusable medical equipment that helps persons to function independently on a daily basis and to manage their activities of daily living.
-For example, standalone equipment such as wheelchairs, home hospital beds and walkers, as well as fixed items such as handrails and wheelchair ramps and finally smaller electronic items such as nebulizers, home blood testing kits and ventilators are all considered to be DME.
+For example, standalone equipment, such as wheelchairs, home hospital beds, and walkers, as well as fixed items, such as handrails and wheelchair ramps, and finally, smaller electronic items, such as nebulizers, home blood testing kits, and ventilators, are all considered to be DME.

 There are many assistance options to help veterans purchase DME.
 VA Health Care will provide assistance when it is determined the item is medically necessary and prescribed by a physician as will TRICARE and CHAMPVA.
-TRICARE for Life and CHAMPVA for Life will pay the DME co-payments that Medicare does not, this is typically 20% of the purchase cost of the item.
+TRICARE for Life and CHAMPVA for Life will pay the DME co-payments that Medicare does not.
+This amount is typically 20% of the purchase cost of the item.
 Under VD-HCBS, veterans determine what medical equipment requirements they have and within a certain budget, are free to purchase whichever items they require.
 Veterans' pensions do not dictate how their assistance can be spent.
 This source of funding is also at the veterans' discretion.
 Finally there are the HISA, SHA and SAH grants which are primarily intended for home modifications but very often the lines between home modifications and DME are loosely defined.
 For example, wheelchair ramps and grab bars can be considered part of either category.
 A more complete review of medical equipment purchasing and veterans' benefits is available here.

 Modifying one's home to account for a disability and the natural challenges associated with aging is a necessity to maintaining independence and maintaining a safe living environment.
 Home modifications can be as simple as changing knobs to levers on faucets or as complex as building a complete in-law apartment.
 Veterans in wheelchairs may need ramps, doorways widened and floor surfaces smoothed to allow easy passage.
 Bathrooms might require a complete re-build or simply the addition of grab bars in a shower.